Michael L. Galyean, Ph.D.,

 Students graduating from Texas Tech University should be able to express, negotiate, and interpret meaning in a second language.

-Any entering student who has not completed two years of a single foreign language in high school or has not transferred at least two semesters of a single foreign language from another college must complete at least two semesters (or its equivalent) of a single foreign language at the first-year college level as a graduation requirement.
-This can be accomplished, for example, by successful completion of course number 1502 or 1507 in FREN, GERM, SPAN, etc. Individual colleges may have additional foreign language proficiency requirements.
+Any entering student who has not completed two years of a single foreign language in high school must complete at least two semesters (or its equivalent) of a single foreign language at the first-year college level (for example: FREN, GERM, or SPAN 1502 or 1507) or at least one semester of a foreign language at a 2000 level or higher as a graduation requirement.
+This requirement may also be satisfied by transferring in the equivalent courses from another college or university.
+Individual Texas Tech University colleges may have additional foreign language proficiency requirements.
 Additional requirements may be necessary for select majors.

-Almost all programs in the College of Arts and Sciences and some programs in the College of Visual and Performing Arts require sophomore-level proficiency.
+Many programs in the College of Arts & Sciences and some programs in the J.T. & Margaret Talkington College of Visual & Performing Arts require sophomore-level proficiency.
 Admission to sophomore-level foreign language courses requires either a minimum score on a placement exam or successful completion of prerequisites within the respective language.

 International students who wish to have the foreign language requirement waived should review the Guidelines for High School Foreign Language Requirements for International Students .

-Students who take freshman level courses to satisfy the foreign language graduation requirement may not use those courses to satisfy any other specified university degree requirements.
-Hours in the required freshman level language courses may count toward free elective hours included in any baccalaureate degree.
+Students who take first-year level courses to satisfy the foreign language graduation requirement may not use those courses to satisfy any other specified university degree requirements.
+Hours in the required first-year level language courses may count toward free elective hours included in any baccalaureate degree.

 The foreign language requirement may be met through credit by examination, described elsewhere in this catalog.
 Students who petition to complete the foreign language requirement via study abroad through a non-Texas Tech affiliated program must agree to have foreign language credit applied to their degrees based on scores on a language placement test administered by the Department of Classical and Modern Languages and Literatures after their return from the study abroad.
 Approval to do this must be granted in advance by the student’s associate dean.
 For more information, consult the Department of Classical and Modern Languages and Literatures.